Xilinx/Vitis_Model_Composer/DSPlib/README.md

 ## Knowledge nuggets

 :bulb: For FIR and FFT examples, we are using the block available in AIEngine/DSPlib library directly.
-For matrix multiply example, we are importing the function as a graph from the  DSPlib [Git hub location].
+However, for matrix multiply example, we are importing the function as a graph from the  DSPlib [Git hub location].

 :bulb: When importing the graph, you can either use the graph header file from 'dsplib/L2/include' or you can write a .cpp file to instantiate the graph and use that file to import as a block.